 "Shameless" wasn't an adult contemporary standard heard for years by Brooks and other fans of Joel.
 Instead, it was a relatively new song from Joel's 1989 album Storm Front, which is still better known for the hit "We Didn't Start the Fire."
-A song Joel's described over the years as a tribute to Jimi Hendrix's inimitable musical style wasn't even a single until after Brooks' Ropin' the Wind album made it a cross-genre success story.
+A song Joel's described over the years as a tribute to Jimi Hendrix's inimitable musical style wasn't even a single for its writer and original singer until after Brooks' Ropin' the Wind album made it a cross-genre success story.

 "'Shameless' was the longest shot we took with a song," Brooks wrote.
 "I was talked into becoming a member of a CD club...you know, the 40,000 CD's for a penny deal.
 With those clubs, they write you with the selection of the month.
 If you don't write back and cancel, then they send it to you and charge you for it.
 I was on the road for six months with no one to check the mail and came home to find six compact discs in my mailbox.
 Storm Front by Billy Joel was one of them.
 I hadn't listened to Billy Joel since the late seventies, probably since Glass Houses.
 I fell in love with the album and fell back in love with Billy Joel's music.
 One of his songs really captured me, a song called 'Shameless.'
 I kept watching it, and when he did not release it as a single, we contacted his people in the hopes that we could cut it.
 His people sent us a letter acknowledging that he knew who I was and was very honored that I was cutting it.
 That was quite a compliment for me then, as it is now.
 My hope is that Billy, as writer, hears this cut and says, 'Yeah, man, the guy's got balls.'"